 If you’ve stumbled across this post it’s likely that you’re in the same situation that we were when trying to figure out how to register our self-converted van as a campervan/motorhome in WA… confused AF.
-Sadly there’s very little information online about the motorhome and campervan registration process in Western Australia.
+Sadly there’s very little information online about the motorhome and campervan registration process in Western Australia and the full conversion requirements and rules.
 Even worse, when trying to get clarity from the Department of Transport it seems the staff there are unsure on the process also.
-When we were researching the motorhome registration process we had multiple different contacts from the Department of Transport give us different and contradictory information on the process.
+When we were researching the motorhome registration process we had multiple different contacts from the Department of Transport give us different and contradictory information on the registration process and conversion requirements.

 Alas, we have successfully made it out the other side and our self converted sprinter van was successfully approved for a motorhome conversion and a seat removal (from a 3 seater to a 2 seater) on the 7th of November 2022.
-To try and prevent anyone else from going through the stress and confusion that we went through leading up to this we decided to put together this full guide on the motorhome/campervan registration process in WA.
+To try and prevent anyone else from going through the stress and confusion that we went through leading up to this we decided to put together this full guide on the motorhome/campervan registration process in WA, including running through in detail all of the conversion requirements and rules.
 We hope it helps.

 Step 1: Finish your Motorhome Conversion (Ensuring it complies with all requirements outlined in the LH11 checklist)

-Some important points from the LH11 Motorhome/Campervan Conversion checklist that you will need to consider include:
+Some important requirements from the LH11 Motorhome/Campervan Conversion checklist that you will need to consider include:

 - The motorhome/campervan must currently be registered.
 Our van was registered as a panel van prior to doing the conversion.
 If your vehicle is not registered currently you’ll need to confirm with the Department of Transport the process for getting it registered.

 - The vehicle must include the minimum equipment requirements (seats and a table, sleeping accommodation, cooking facilities and storage facilities).